Need a quarantine buddy? Dubuque humane society announces limited-time adoption event

 That means plenty of time to get to know and get comfortable with the newest addition to your family, Eickhoff said.

-The nonprofit, which previously closed to the public due to the viral outbreak, will be open by appointment until 4 p.m. today and from 8 a.m. to 4 p.m.
-Sunday and Monday, according to a Facebook post.
+The nonprofit, which previously closed to the public due to the viral outbreak, will be open by appointment from 8 a.m. to 4 p.m. today and Monday, according to a Facebook post.

 Adoption fees will be lessened by $50 for dogs and by $25 for cats during this period.